-\begin{remark} The interested reader might wonder whether arguing on the stack (or on $U$) is necessary and whether one could simply argue only on the Hilbert scheme in the proof of Theorem \ref{thm:non_density_hyps}.
+\begin{remark} One may wonder whether arguing on the stack (or on $U$) is necessary and whether one could simply argue only on the Hilbert scheme in the proof of Theorem \ref{thm:non_density_hyps}.
 The problem is that the Hilbert scheme $\mathrm{Hilb}_{d,n,\CC}$ (over the complex numbers) does \textbf{not} admit a quasi-finite period map, is not geometrically hyperbolic, and is not weakly bounded.
-Thus, to use our results on varieties with a quasi-finite period map one is forced (in our proof of Theorem \ref{thm:non_density_hyps}) to argue directly on the moduli stack of smooth hypersurfaces (or its finite \'etale atlas $U$). \end{remark}
+Thus, to use our results on varieties with a quasi-finite period map, one is forced (in our proof of Theorem \ref{thm:non_density_hyps}) to argue on the moduli stack of smooth hypersurfaces (or its finite \'etale atlas $U$). \end{remark}